 Project overview

-The Rapid Response Connectivity Carrier or R2C2 is a 90-meter communications tower packed into two suitcases that enables communications in emergency response.
+The Rapid Response Connectivity Carrier (R2C2) is an easily-transportable 90-metre communications tower that enables communications in emergency response.

-Natural disasters affect 217 million people every year.
-During emergencies, telecommunications networks are often destroyed resulting in connectivity issues and losses in productivity and efficiency in emergency response.
-Current solutions mean that responders are only able to communicate in a very limited area, resulting in thousands of responders confined to small spaces, with no communications outside of that area.
+During emergencies, telecommunications networks are often destroyed resulting in connectivity issues that negatively affect productivity and efficiency in emergency response.
+Current solutions mean that responders are only able to communicate in a very limited area, resulting in thousands of responders confined to small spaces.

 The solution